Sonukr/react-gitbook/lectures/03-router/02-modern-browser-history.md

 * Click 'back' in your browser to go back to the search results
 * Wait - you end up back at wikipedia.org

 Gmail and most mail apps are a Single Page Applications - despite the content changing, you are always on gmail.com.
-Because of this, pressing the back button will take back to the previous URL they were on - in this case, Wikipedia - when really, the user just wanted to go back to their email search results.
+Because of this, pressing the back button will take the user back to the previous URL they were on - in this case, Wikipedia - when really, the user just wanted to go back to their email search results.

 ## Introducing Modern Browser History Mechanics